Podima2/apply/applications/ElevantuChanges.md

 - **Increased retention:** P2P betting adds replay value and personal stakes.
 - **Positive-sum perception:** Even in failure, partial reimbursements reduce churn.
 - **Community formation:** Groups evolve into micro-economies where Juice circulates through missions and bets.

+## 🔮 Future Plans

+* Personally continue performing rejection therapy challenges and grow my comfort zone extensively
+* Organically growing a social media presence will take minimum 6 months of regular posting I suspect, will use repurpose.io to automate posting across all socials with a post schedule.
+* Onboard people I meet at hackathons, conferences and hostels
+* Commence 1-1 consultations and build mentoring expertise
+* Hold Bootcamps where I physically accompany students with their challenges
+* Either integrate further into polkadot as a confidence layer where the streak NFTs signify special access/perks OR expand vertically with pitching/raising capital specific exercises/bootcamps.
+This will depend on the user feedback through the first 6 months of development.
+* I want this to affect the creators of the protocols and roll-ups on polkadot, if I can help improve the communication ability of web3 leaders then that has a disproportionate influence on the industry as a whole.